aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-bezier-curves-java-aspose-imaging/_index.md

 }
 ```

-**Why:** This step prepares your canvas with specified width and height for drawing operations.
+**Why:** This step prepares your canvas with the specified width and height for drawing operations.

 #### Step 3: Initialize Graphics